rubyonracetracks/tutorial-rails-rubymn2/01-04-images.md

     <%= image_tag 'header_background.png' %>
     <br>
 ```
 * In your web browser showing the local version of your app, hit refresh.
-Now the header blocks the top of the page.
+The header image now appears, but the header blocks the top of the page.
 * To correct this, edit the file app/assets/stylesheets/custom.scss.
 Under the body parameter, change the padding-top value to 300.
 * In your web browser showing the local version of your app, hit refresh.
-You should now see the header image.
+You should now see the header AND the top of the home page.

 ### Wrapping Up
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.